alberto-648702/WebEng2014/Practica 1/P1_ToDo-Client-ws/README.md

 Folder wsdl contains the neccesary specifications to connect with the SOAP server, all the locations and the definitions of the messages.

-We can use this webapp with the gradle jettyEclipseRun option, but first the server must be running.
+We can use this webapp with the gradle jettyEclipseRun option on the port 8081, but first the server must be running on the port 8080.